Prospectus

 Description

 How is genetic information organized in genomes?
-How many genes do organisms have?
+How are genes organized in organisms?
 What fraction of their genomes consists of genes?
-Do prokaryotes shop for genes?
+How does horizontal gene transfer work?
 Why do salamanders have much more DNA per cell than we have?
 How does the genome of related species differ?
 How is the DNA of different individuals different?
-How well can one make predictions on health and personalized medicine from your DNA?
-With the advance of innovative genome sequencing all those questions about DNA and evolution can, in principle, be answered.
-Starting from the basics (introns, exons, gene families, recombination, QTLs, sequencing) we address those questions, discuss various examples and ask what all those new insights mean in terms of evolution, development and health of species.
+How well can we make predictions on health and personalized medicine on the basis of DNA?

-In individual desk assignments you will get acquainted with modern bioinformatics and genomics analysis while solving several genomic questions and puzzles, both at a basic and at a more advanced level.
+In individual desk assignments you will get acquainted with modern bioinformatics and genomics analysis while solving several conceptual genomic questions and puzzles, both at a basic and at a more advanced level.

 Course objectives